nightingaleproject/Mortality-Data-Quality-Assessment-Examples/README.md

 * RStudio
 * The dplyr library
+* The lubridate library

-You can install dplyr with
+You can install dplyr and lubridate with

 ```
 install.packages("dplyr", dependencies = TRUE)
+install.packages("lubridate", dependencies = TRUE)
 ```

 ## Usage: R